YOUR ART HERE

 About Your Art Here

 Arts are an essential part of the Plymouth community.
 That’s why we offer this forum for local visual artists to display their work on our site.
 We welcome images of paintings, illustrations, anime, photographs, and any other art form that translates to an online display.
 It’s our way of offering exposure to some of Plymouth’s many creative types.
 To participate, send your file to art@plymouthindependent.org.
 Please include your name, email, and a phone number.
-We encourage you to accompany your submission with a brief description of the image, or an explanation of how it came to be.
+We encourage you to accompany your submission with a brief description of the image (including the medium), and an explanation of how it came to be.
 Please, just one submission at a time.
 We don’t guarantee publication and reserve to act like a cranky curator and reject any submission.
 We also won’t allow “for sale” submissions, but you can opt to have your email address published if you are interested in selling a work.
 We hope you enjoy our growing online gallery.

-Our latest submission to Your Art Here is a painting by Dan Garte, who offers this advice for these tenuous times:
+This submission to Your Art Here is a painting by Dan Garte, who offers this advice for these tenuous times:

 “If you want to be anxious and stressed watch the news or surf the web, but if you want to restore your spirit, take a walk in nature.”